 Make Music Day Salem celebrates music by the people/for the people, with free concerts all day on June 21, the summer solstice, at numerous locations across town.

 Make Music Day Salem is an event for people who love music and the joyous sense of community that music can foster.
-It will be held at numerous locations in Salem every June 21 (the summer solstice), with the first event taking place on June 21, 2016.
+It will be held at numerous locations in Salem every June 21 (the summer solstice).
+The next Make Music Day Salem celebration is set for Friday, June 21, 2019.

 Make Music Day Salem is a call to participation: Music by the People, For the People.
 It is an invitation to all musicians, amateur as well as professional, to sign up to play at one of the available venues and, after practicing up for the big event, to perform on June 21.
 And it is an invitation to music-lovers to show up at the venues and enjoy the musical offerings.

 Make Music Day Salem is a celebration of music of all genres played by and enjoyed by people of all stripes.
 We plan to have music from Alternative to Bluegrass to Classical to Zydeco.
 And we hope to have a large turnout from the whole community, celebrating together our shared love of live music.
 We will be joining over 725 cities around the world to celebrate Make Music Day – so help us make this day unforgettable as we kick off summer with music for all to enjoy!